-3. In the Guides view, click on the + New Guide button and select 1-Point Perspective.
+In the Guides view, click on the + New Guide button and select 1-Point Perspective.

-The new guide appears in the guides list.
+The new guide will appear in the Guides list.

 When a new guide is added, it is configured with a preset position and angle for its horizon line and a preset position for its vanishing points.
 In many cases, you have to make adjustments to your guide so that you can draw backgrounds and objects from the right point of view.